MicrosoftDocs/VBA-Docs/api/Publisher.MailMergeDataSource.ValidatedClean.md

 # MailMergeDataSource.ValidatedClean Property (Publisher)

-Indicates whether all recipient addresses in the the parent  **MailMergeDataSource** object were successfully validated, and whether any changes are made to the list since the last validation that require the list to be validated again.
+Indicates whether all recipient addresses in the parent  **MailMergeDataSource** object were successfully validated, and whether any changes are made to the list since the last validation that require the list to be validated again.
 Read/write.

 ## Syntax